• Skip to primary navigation

 What Channels Do You Get With The Fire Stick 4K?

-Can You Watch Normal TV On Amazon Fire Stick?
+Can You Watch Normal TV On The Amazon Fire Stick?

 You can watch normal TV on the Amazon Fire TV stick, but you will require an antenna or other live TV streaming app, such as Sling TV.
 If you want DVR service, you will need an extra piece of kit, the Amazon Fire TV Recast, which offers either 75 or 150 hours of DVR storage depending on the model that you choose.